 Panzer Dragoon

 Panzer Dragoon is a 3D on-rails shoot ’em up where you ride a dragon and have to shoot pretty much everything you see.
 Released on the Sega Saturn in August 1995, and created by Sega’s Team Andromeda studio and published by Sega, you control Keil Fluge, who is given access to a single-fire gun and a dragon with a multi-targeted laser to defend himself with.
 There are seven levels, which take around five minutes each to complete, with a boss battle at the end of each one.
-The one big feature of the game and remarkable to see back in 1995 was the ability to swivel the camera view 360°, so you can shoot enemies from the sides and from behind.
+The one big feature of the game that was remarkable to see back in 1995 was the ability to swivel the camera view 360°, so you can shoot enemies from the sides and from behind.
 Thankfully, a radar is included on the HUD, which shows you where oncoming enemies are approaching, so you are not constantly swivelling the camera in a blind panic.
 With its fun gameplay and 3D areas, Panzer Dragoon cemented itself as a classic.

 Panzer Dragoon on the e-shop is usually £22.49, but it is currently 90% off at the measly price of £2.24 until the 12th of October 2022 and can be purchased HERE